-\\ESY is not an "al la carte" service.
+ESY is not an "al la carte" service.
 Access to ESY services is based upon student eligibility that is supported by data.
 Students are, or are not, eligible for ESY based upon this data.
 Parents can choose to access, or not access, ESY services for their child if they are eligible.
+Eligibility of ESY is required to be documented in the Written Notice.